Convergence and Sample Complexity of Policy Gradient Methods for Stabilizing Linear Systems: Introduction

-The empirical successes of RL in continuous control have inspired an increasing interest in studying the performance and sample complexity of PG methods on classical control problems, which serve as ideal benchmarks to understand their complexities \cite{ fazel2018global, bu2019lqr, malik2019derivative, mohammadi2020random, mohammadi2021convergence, zhang2021policy, zhang2019policy, zheng2021analysis, duan2022optimization,furieri2020learning, li2021distributed, fatkhullin2021optimizing, zhao2021global, gravell2020learn, tu2019gap, yang2019provably}.
+The success of RL has inspired an increasing interest in studying the convergence and sample complexity of PG methods on classical control problems, which serve as ideal benchmarks to understand their efficiency and complexities \cite{fazel2018global, bu2019lqr, malik2019derivative, mohammadi2020linear, mohammadi2021convergence, zhang2021policy,zhao2021global, zhang2019policy, zheng2021analysis, duan2022optimization,furieri2020learning, li2021distributed, fatkhullin2021optimizing, gravell2020learn, tu2019gap, yang2019provably}.
 The seminal work of \cite{fazel2018global} first shows that PG methods have global convergence guarantees for the celebrated linear quadratic regulator (LQR) problem.
-Then, many sample complexity results of PG methods are established for both discrete-time \cite{malik2019derivative, mohammadi2020random} and continuous-time LQR \cite{mohammadi2021convergence}, and the PG methods are applied to solve other fundamental Linear Quadratic (LQ) problems, such as risk-sensitive control \cite{zhang2021policy}, LQ game \cite{zhang2019policy}, linear quadratic Gaussian (LQG) \cite{zheng2021analysis, duan2022optimization} and decentralized control \cite{furieri2020learning, li2021distributed}, just to name a few.
-Though these advances lead to fruitful and profound results for model-free control synthesis, they all require a common assumption: a stabilizing controller must be known \textit{a prior}.
-This significant limitation has been recognized as inherent to PG methods~\cite{fazel2018global, zhang2021policy,zhang2019policy,zheng2021analysis}, since their iterative local search makes sense \textit{only if the cost function is finite}.
-In fact, learning a stabilizing controller from noisy observations of the cost is a non-trivial task, and should be considered as at least equally significant as solving the LQR problem \cite{hu2022sample}.
+Then, sample complexities of PG methods in terms of the number of system rollouts are established for both discrete-time \cite{malik2019derivative, mohammadi2020linear} and continuous-time LQR \cite{mohammadi2021convergence}, and they have also been applied to many variants of LQR problems, such as risk-sensitive/constrained LQ control \cite{zhang2021policy,zhao2021global}, LQ games \cite{zhang2019policy}, linear quadratic Gaussian (LQG) \cite{zheng2021analysis, duan2022optimization} and decentralized control \cite{furieri2020learning, li2021distributed}.
+Though these advances lead to fruitful and profound results for PG methods, they all require a common assumption: a stabilizing policy must be known \textit{a prior}.
+This is essential to PG methods~\cite{fazel2018global, zhang2021policy,zhang2019policy,zheng2021analysis}, since their iterative local search makes sense \textit{only if the cost is finite}.
+In fact, learning a stabilizing policy from samples of the cost is a non-trivial task, and even of the same importance as solving the LQR problem \cite{hu2022sample, kang2023minimum}.